 The scorching heat of Saigon can shy people away from daytime activities, and we bet you’re looking for some night fun to make up for the lost time.
-That’s why we have wholeheartedly assembled the best choices to relish the night in Saigon for you and your beloveds.
-Rest assured that, from food choices to recreational spots, the things to do in Saigon at night you’re about to read here have been recommended by our team of local guides.
+We have assembled the best choices for you and your beloveds to relish the night in Saigon.
+Rest assured that, from food choices to recreational spots, our local guides have recommended the things to do in Saigon at night you’re about to read here.

 Another classic choice of Saigon for dinner is “banh xeo” – the tasty, crispy Vietnamese pancake that allures even the finickiest diner.

 A budgeted sum of money, around VND 300,000 – VND 900,000 (depending on the ship and menu pricing), would do for a happy dinner with a fascinating ride on Saigon’s iconic river.
 Embarking on one of the several cruise liners that begin their journeys at around 7 PM from Nha Rong Harbour, you will find extensive menus starring local and international cuisine offered at reasonable prices.
 The experience can be an unforgettable one.

 A trace of French imperialism in Vietnam and now a widely recognized landmark of Saigon, the Saigon Opera House is a compelling sight in the daylight.
 Surely the authority would not ignore investing in an impressive lighting system to make it shine at night.
 The system is relatively new, though, only 10 years old (try dumbfounding your local friends with this fact).

 Apart from being a mere sight to admire and photograph, the theater is for shows.
 Visit the official website of the Ho Chi Minh City Ballet Symphony Orchestra and Opera for more details on show schedules if you’re interested.